International Harvester: Light duty trucks

 Following the early success with the Auto Buggy, International released their K and KB series trucks in the mid-1940s.
-They were more simplistic than other trucks released in that era.
-This was followed by the L Series in 1949, which was replaced by the R Series in 1952, followed by the S line (a name re-used later for IH's larger medium-duty trucks) in 1955.
+They were simpler and sturdier than other trucks released in that era.
+This was followed by the L series in 1949, which was replaced by the R series in 1952, followed by the S series (a name re-used later for IH's larger medium-duty trucks) in 1955.
 In 1957, to celebrate IH's golden anniversary as a truck manufacturer, this was replaced by the new A line.
 'A' stands for anniversary.
 With light modifications to its appearance, but more serious changes under the shell (and a number of new names), this design continued in production until replaced by the 1100D in late 1969, which looked very similar to the Scout which was already in production.

 Corresponding with the truck "letter lines" was the Metro line of step (delivery) vans.
 Starting in 1938 and manufactured through 1975, the Metro series was produced and updated with each iteration of IH's truck lines.
 Also, special-use variants were sold, such as the Metro Coach (a bus version with windows and passenger seats) and Metro front-end section and chassis for full commercial customization.
 Additional variants were based on the medium-duty engine and chassis lines.

 IH abandoned sales of passenger vehicles in 1980 to concentrate on commercial trucks and school buses.

 The Scout and Light Truck parts business was sold to Scout/Light Line Distributors, Inc. in 1991.